-There are a multitude of options for furniture shopping in the Boston area and navigating them all can be overwhelming.
-All furniture retailers claim that their high quality, authenticity, and good value set themselves apart from the competition.
-Here at Circle Furniture, we help thousands of customers each year find and create the perfect furniture and home decor to fit both their lifestyle and needs.
-However, as much as we love helping Bostonians - and neighboring Bostonians! - furnish their homes, we realize this is a big decision and making an investment in your home comes with a lot of different choices.
+There are a lot of options for furniture shopping in the Boston area and navigating them all can be overwhelming.
+We help thousands of customers each year find and customize the perfect furniture to fit their lifestyle.
+However, as much as we love helping Bostonians furnish their homes, we know investing in your home comes with a lot of big decisions.

-Rather than turn folks away to research other local furniture stores on their own, we decided to compile a list of the five best furniture companies in Boston that we highly respect.
+Rather than turn you away to research local furniture stores on your own, we compiled a list of the five best furniture companies in Boston that we highly respect.
 So, if it turns out Circle Furniture isn't a good fit for you, here are five stores you might want to check out.

 This selection of stores spans Greater Boston; including the areas surrounding Cambridge, Framingham, Middleton, Acton, and Pembroke.

-MA Locations: Westborough, Stoughton, Mashpee, Hanover, Natick, Saugus, and Burlington.
-(New stores opening in Bedford, NH, and Dedham.)
+MA Locations: Westborough, Stoughton, Mashpee, Hanover, Natick, Saugus, and Burlington, Bedford, NH, and Dedham.

 MA Locations: Boston, MA.